Discounts Available

 • another ‘Right to Buy landlord’

 You must have been a public sector tenant for at least 3 years in order to qualify for the Right to Buy.
-If you live in a house, you can get a discount of 35 per cent after 3 years tenancy.
-You also get 35 per cent after 4 and 5 years tenancy.

-For each extra year after that, you get another 1 per cent for each year of tenancy up to a maximum of 70 per cent.
-If you live in a flat, you can get a discount of 50 per cent after 3 years as a tenant.
-You also get 50 per cent after 4 and 5 years tenancy.
-For each extra year after that, you get another 2 per cent for each year of tenancy, up to a maximum of 70 per cent.
+If you live in a flat, you can get a discount of 50% after 3 years tenancy.
+For each extra year after the fifth year, you get another 2% for each year of tenancy, up to a maximum of 70%.